contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * Identify other government, community, or Church resources that can benefit members (see [22.12] and [22.13]).
 * Plan ways to give service in the community.
 Where [JustServe] is available, it may be used to identify such service opportunities.

 Ward councils also prepare a simple written plan for the ward to respond to emergencies.
-This plan should be coordinated with the stake’s emergency plan (see “Stake and Ward Preparedness”; see also [22.9.1.3] in this handbook).
+This plan should be coordinated with the stake’s emergency plan (see “[Stake and Ward Preparedness]”; see also [22.9.1.3] in this handbook).

 Ward welfare and self-reliance specialists may be invited to ward council meetings as needed.